cisagov/ScubaGear/baselines/powerbi.md

 However, if developers have an approved need to leverage this feature, an exception to the policy can be investigated.

 ### Policies
-#### MS.POWERBI.7.1v1
+#### MS.POWERBI.5.1v1
-RourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use.
+ResourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use. <!--- remove the examples in the policy statement? -->

-- _Rationale:_ TODO
+- _Rationale:_ By allowing resource keys someone can move data without AAD OAuth bearer token, causing possibly malicious or junk data to be stored.
+By disabling this there is less risk that an unauthorized individual will make changes.
 - _Last modified:_ June 2023

 ### Resources